μια γυναίκα στέκεται δίπλα στη θάλασσα, τα μάτια της καλύπτει ένα πανί

 We hope that this incomprehensible choice, which has no justificatory basis, will be reviewed immediately.

-We call on the Government and the Prime Minister to reconsider the decision to place the GSGE and the KETHI under the Ministry of Labour and Social Affairs and for both bodies to remain within the Ministry of the Interior.
+We call on the Government and the Prime Minister to reconsider the decision to place the GSGE and the KETHI under the Ministry of Labour and Social Affairs and to keep both bodies within the Ministry of the Interior.

 share